One-day, face-to-face course.

 This course is designed for managers, team leaders and senior support staff.
-Places are limited, so please don’t register if you have no staff directly reporting to you.

-Outcomes from the workshop
+Outcomes from the workshop:

-In addition, to help these workers understand their roles in providing a critical contribution to the lives of their clients it acknowledges the valuable role that trauma informed practice plays in promoting safety across organisations.
+In addition, to help these workers understand their roles in providing a critical contribution to the lives of their clients it acknowledged the valuable role that trauma informed practice plays in promoting safety across organisations.

 - The following course materials were provided and are available for download:

 Supporting Staff in Difficult Situations – Facilitators Guide (to provide the trainer with how the course was to be delivered)

 Supporting Staff in Difficult Situations – Participant’s Notes (for the attendees to take away)